Open theism

-Open theism, also known as openness theology and free will theism, is a theological movement that has developed within Christianity as a rejection of the synthesis of Greek philosophy and Christian theology.
-Open theism arises out of the free will theistic tradition of the church, which goes back to the early church fathers.
+Open theism, also known as openness theology, is a theological movement that has developed within Christianity as a rejection of the synthesis of Greek philosophy and Christian theology.
+It is a version of free will theism and arises out of the free will theistic tradition of the church, which goes back to the early Church Fathers.
 Open theism is typically advanced as a biblically motivated and logically consistent theology of human and divine freedom (in the libertarian sense), with an emphasis on what this means for the content of God's foreknowledge and exercise of God's power.

 Open theist theologian Thomas Jay Oord identifies four paths to open and relational theology: